mimikuo365/NTHU-CS4602/assignment1/README.md

 ### Train Models and Forecast

-To generate the result of the prediction, one can run through 107062374_model.ipynb cell by cell.
+To generate the result of the prediction, one can run through model_regression.ipynb cell by cell.

 Or you can also run it with the following command.